uk000/goto/README.md

 It can act as:
 - A [client](#goto-client-targets-and-traffic) that can generate HTTP/S, TCP, and GRPC traffic to other services (including other `goto` instances), track summary results of the traffic, and report results via [APIs](client-apis) as well as publish results to a [Goto registry](#registry).
 - A [server](#goto-server-features) that can respond to HTTP/S, GRPC and TCP requests, and can be configured to respond to any custom API.
 The server features allow for various kinds of chaos testing and debugging/investigations, with the ability to track and report summary data about the received traffic.
 See the [TOC](#goto-server) for a complete list of server features.
-- A [tunneling proxy](#tunnel) that can act as an HTTP/S passthrough tunnel, allowing any arbitrary traffic from a source to a destination to be re-routed via a `goto` instance and giving you the opportunity to inspect the traffic.
+- A [tunneling proxy](#tunnel) that can act as an HTTP/S or TCP passthrough tunnel, allowing any arbitrary traffic from a source to a destination to be re-routed via a `goto` instance and giving you the opportunity to inspect the traffic.
 - A [job executor](#jobs-features) that can run shell commands/scripts as well as make HTTP calls, collect and report results.
 It allows chaining of jobs together so that output of one job triggers another job with input.
 Additionally, jobs can be auto-executed via cron, and can act as a source of data for pipelines (more on this under `pipelines`)
 - A [registry](#registry) to orchestrate operations across other `goto` instances, collect and summarize results from those `goto` instances, and make the federated summary results available via APIs.
 A `goto` registry can also be paired with another `goto` registry instance and export/load data from one to the other to keep another backup of the collected results.
 - A [K8s proxy](#k8s-features) that can connect to and read resource information from a K8s cluster and make it available via APIs.
 It also supports watching for resource changes, and act as a source of data for pipelines (see below)